Find Affordable College Courses

 38 Yearly Graduations

-Texas Christian University is the 11th most popular school in the nation for students seeking a master's degree in liberal arts / sciences and humanities.
+Texas Christian University is the 11th most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Each year, around 11,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,570 per year, while in-state graduate students, on average, pay $32,220 per year.
-The liberal arts / sciences and humanities program at Texas Christian University awarded 38 master's degrees during the 2020-2021 school year.
-About 55% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $57,130 per year, while in-state graduate students, on average, pay $35,730 per year.
+During the most recent year for which we have data, 38 people received their master's degree in liberal arts / sciences & humanities from TCU.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+Data shows that TCU graduates that hold this degree go on to make a median salary of $51,346.

 #12